E. B. Collins: Political career

 Earnest Bilbe Collins was elected as a representative from the 4th district to the First Alaska Territorial Legislature in 1913.
-He also became the 1st speaker of the house on 3 March of that same year.
-On 14 March, Collins introduced House Bill No. 2, also known as the Collins Women's Suffrage Bill.
+He also became the 1st speaker of the house on March 3 of that same year.
+On March 14, Collins introduced House Bill No. 2, also known as the Collins Women's Suffrage Bill.
 The bill proposed the right of women in the territory of Alaska to vote in all elections held within the territory.
-The bill passed the territorial senate by 18 March and was signed into law by Territorial Governor Walter Eli Clark shortly afterwards, marking Collins' first major legislation success.
-Collins won re-election to his seat and the speakership in 1915 and served those roles until 5 March 1917.
+The bill passed the territorial senate by March 18 and was signed into law by Territorial Governor Walter Eli Clark shortly afterwards, marking Collins' first major legislation success.
+Collins won re-election to his seat and the speakership in 1915 and served those roles until March 5, 1917.

 Collins served a third term in the Alaska Territorial House of Representatives from 1919 to 1921.
-At the end of his term, he was elected to the Alaska Territorial Senate for the 4th district and took office on 7 March 1921, before resigning on 5 May 1921.
+At the end of his term, he was elected to the Alaska Territorial Senate for the 4th district and took office on March 7, 1921, before resigning on May 5, 1921.
 In November 1921, Collins was appointed as U.S. Attorney for the 4th Judicial District, a job which he would fulfill until his resignation in 1933 in order to co-found the law firm Collins and Clasby.

 He was elected as Mayor of Fairbanks and served from 1934 to 1938.
 During his time as mayor, Collins oversaw some notable advances to the interior Alaska gold-mining community.
 After his mayorship came to an end, Collins was again elected to the Alaska territorial senate for the 4th District in 1947 and served as Senate President until 1951.

 Later life and death

 Earnest Bilbe Collins decided to retire from Territorial Legislature before the 1952 elections, yet still went on to serve as a delegate to the Alaska Constitutional Convention in Constitution Hall on the campus of the University of Alaska in Fairbanks.
 Collins held the chair of the Committee on Direct Legislation, Amendment, and Revision and was also a Member of the Committee of Rules.
-He served as a delegate from 8 November 1955 until 6 February 1956, after which he retired from public life and moved to Sitka in 1961 before returning to Fairbanks in May 1967, where he died on 28 September of that year.
+He served as a delegate from November 8, 1955, until February 6, 1956, after which he retired from public life and moved to Sitka in 1961 before returning to Fairbanks in May 1967, where he died on September 28 of that year.
 He was buried in Birch Hill Cemetery in Fairbanks.